 - No freemium tier.
 Unlike some website builders, Squarespace doesn’t offer a free plan.

 In terms of features and performance, Squarespace is generally well reviewed by reputable technology blogs and e-commerce specialists.
 At the same time, however, many Squarespace users express disappointment with the quality of the company’s customer service.
 The fact that users can’t speak directly with support representatives is a common complaint.

 Squarespace is not accredited by the Better Business Bureau, although the company does have a BBB rating of A+.
-And based on nearly 500 reviews on Trustpilot, Squarespace has an average rating of only 1.8 of 5 stars.
+And based on nearly 500 reviews on Trustpilot, Squarespace has an average rating of only 1.7 of 5 stars as of October 2020.
 Many of these reviews are critical of Squarespace’s lackluster support, but there’s more to the story.